imthaghost/pyCommit/README.md

 </p>

 > Going away on a trip or simply just a noob but your commit wall is life?
-Try out pyCommit it does absolutely nothing except provides the user a console to specify what days the daemon process should create commits for you.
+Try out wall-e it does absolutely nothing except provides the user a console to specify what days the daemon process should create commits for you.
 This will allow you to have a green wall year round!

 ### 💻 Prerequisites